-Fair value for investments is based on quoted prices in active and inactive markets, as provided by external pricing services, where available, or derived from alternative pricing models, utilizing available observable market inputs and discounted cash flows.
+Fair value for investments is based on quoted prices in active markets.
+Otherwise, fair value is based on quoted market prices in markets that are not active, external pricing services, where available, solicited broker/dealer prices, or prices derived from alternative pricing models, utilizing available observable market inputs and discounted cash flows.